Suu Kyi's party ends boycott of Myanmar's parliament

 Ban said he had no doubt that, under the year-old civilian government, Myanmar would catch up with its Asian neighbors, but he warned of “perils and pitfalls” on a difficult road.

-”Today, I return to a new Myanmar, a Myanmar that is making history.
-The dramatic changes sweeping Myanmar have inspired the world.
-Confrontation and repression were tried, and they failed.
+“Today, I return to a new Myanmar, a Myanmar that is making history.
+The dramatic changes sweeping Myanmar have inspired the world,” Ban said.

 “More needs to be done.
 Today, I urge the international community to go further in easing or suspending trade restrictions and other sanctions.”